folio-org/stripes-components/lib/MultiColumnList/readme.md

 You can also specify a formatter object to control exactly how the data is rendered: see below.

+### Sticky Columns
+The first and last columns of the grid can be 'pinned' into place.
+These will keep them visible when they would normally have scrolled out of view.
+To apply this, use the `stickyFirstColumn` or `stickyLastColumns` props.

 ### Infinite scroll
 For large lists of data the boolean prop `virtualize` can be turned on to efficiently display only the table rows that are visible to the user within the scrollable body of the list.
 The `virtualize` prop should be used in conjunction with the `height`, `maxHeight` or `autosize` prop - virtualization will not work otherwise.